Battlefield 4

 Battlefield 4 is a 2013 first-person shooter game developed by DICE and published by Electronic Arts.
 The game was released in October and November for Microsoft Windows, PlayStation 3, Xbox 360, PlayStation 4, and Xbox One.
-It is the seventh main installment in the Battlefield series and is the sequel of 2011's Battlefield 3, taking place six years later during the fictional "War of 2020".
+It is the thirteenth installment in the Battlefield series and is the sequel of 2011's Battlefield 3, taking place six years later during the fictional "War of 2020".

 Battlefield 4 was met with positive reception for its multiplayer mode, gameplay and graphics, but was criticized for its single-player campaign and for numerous bugs and glitches in the multiplayer.
 It was a commercial success, selling over seven million copies.
+The game was delisted from the PlayStation 3 and Xbox 360 storefronts on July 31, 2024, and online servers were shut down on November 7, 2024, for both platforms.

 Gameplay

 The game's heads-up display (HUD) is composed of two compact rectangles.
 The lower left-hand corner features a mini-map and compass for navigation, and a simplified objective notice above it; the lower right includes a compact ammo counter and health meter.
 The top right displays kill notifications of all players in-game.
 On the Windows version of the game, the top left features a chat window when in multiplayer.
 The mini-map, as well as the main game screen, shows symbols denoting three kinds of entities: blue for allies, green for squadmates, and orange for enemies, this applies to all interactivity on the battlefield.
 The in-game options also allow colour-blind players to change the on-screen colour indicators to: tritanomaly, deuteranomaly and protanomaly.

-Weapon customisation is expansive and encouraged.
-Primary, secondary and melee weapons can all be customised with weapon attachments and camouflage 'skins'.
+Weapon customization is expansive and encouraged.
+Primary and secondary weapons can be customized with weapon attachments and camouflage or 'skins'.
 Most weapons can also change between different firing modes (automatic, semi-automatic, and burst fire), allowing the player to adapt to the environment they find themselves in.
-They can "spot" targets (marking their positions to the player's team's mini-maps) in the single-player campaign (for the first time in the Battlefield franchise) as well as in multiplayer.
+Players can "spot" the opponent's players and vehicles.
+Spotting marks the opponents position to the player's team both on the mini-map and with a triangle icon above the opponent's player model or vehicle specific icon above the vehicle.
+This can be done both in the single-player campaign (for the first time in the Battlefield franchise) as well as in multiplayer.
 The game's bullet-dropping-system has been significantly enhanced, forcing the player to change the way they play medium to long distance combat.
 In addition, players have more combat capabilities, such as countering melee attacks from the front while standing or crouching, shooting with their sidearm while swimming, and diving underwater to avoid enemy detection.
 Standard combat abilities are still current including, reloading whilst sprinting, unlimited sprint, prone and vaulting.